CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 * This small note will persist during scheduling as a reminder of the course's status

 ## QA
 When the user selects any course from the list that has been predetermined to be a 'special' class, if the course they selected changes its initial color to red and the descriptive text appears the Notification is successful.
+This process should be repeated and tested for every special course to determine if the notifications are working and displaying properly; If not, debugging or fixing code will probably be neccessary.
+Also, we need to determine that these notifications are specific to special courses solely, not normal courses, so some normal courses should be included while testing.

 # 1. Elaborated Course Description